ryanp8/gravity/README.md

 When bodies are sufficiently close to each other, they collide elastically.

 ### Todo
 - [ ] Improve multithreading: threads should not be recreated on each frame.
-Instead, create `numThreads` worker threads when the simulation begins.
+Instead, create `numThreads` worker threads when the simulation begins and create a queue to store planets that must be processed.
 For each tick, add the planets to the queue.
-When the queue is not empty, one of the workers will pop and process one planet from the queue.
+While the queue is not empty, each of the workers will pop and process planets from the queue.
 In progress: learn about locks, `std::condition_variable`.
 - [ ] Create a model that scales the view to the size of the solar system and uses the proper distances/masses of the planets and the sun.

 ## Instructions